 As mentioned above, sports betting is by far the company’s most popular outlet.
 They have a player database well into the millions and it’s here where the company apply their main focus.
 What’s been impressive to see with Betfair over the years is how they have adapted their sports betting.
 They were the first bookmaker to really offer both traditional bookmaking and also a betting exchange, which in turn has made them one of the most well rounded sportsbooks in the industry.

 An interesting fact about the betting exchange at Betfair that many people wont realise is that a lot of their rival bookmakers actually use this section if they feel they have too much of a liability on a certain bet.
-It’s a way in which they can either minimise their loses or simply maximise their profit if they feel a certain bet has too much riding on it.
+It’s a way in which they can either minimise their loses or simply balance their own book if they feel a certain bet has too much riding on it.
 So, whilst the sportsbook is an important section for many everyday punters, it’s also vital for a lot of bookmakers and in turn, the betting industry as a whole.

 Odds and Markets